 Background

-Governments at all levels are using AI and Automated decision-making systems to expand or replace law enforcement functions, assist in public benefit decisions, and intake public complaints and comments.
-The use of these systems is poorly regulated and largely opaque.
+Governments at all levels are using AI and automated decision-making systems to expand or replace law enforcement functions, assist in public benefit decisions, determine housing eligibility, and more.
+These systems are often faulty and opaque, but still poorly regulated.

-Although the adoption of AI by federal government is growing—a February 2020 report found that nearly half of the 142 federal agencies studied had “experimented with AI and related machine learning tools”—many of the AI tools procured by government agencies have proven to be deeply flawed.
-The same goes for adoption of automated decision-making tools at the state and local levels.
-They’re used in law enforcement and the broader criminal legal cycle, in public benefit administration, in housing processes, and more.
+The adoption of AI by government agencies is now widespread, covering a broad range of functions from surveillance monitoring to screening, scoring, transcription, and more.
+For example, a February 2020 report found that nearly half of the 142 federal agencies studied had “experimented with AI and related machine learning tools,” and by 2023, a GAO report revealed roughly 1,200 distinct AI use cases in federal agencies.
+Even with new and ongoing attempts to regulate government use and procurement of AI, though, many of the AI tools procured by federal, state, and local agencies have proven to be deeply flawed.
+And you likely interact with these AI tools without knowing it: they’re used in law enforcement and the broader criminal legal cycle, in public benefit administration, in housing processes, and more.
 Certain states have pending legislation that would improve transparency and accountability of these tools state-wide, but none have passed yet.

 AI and the Criminal Legal Cycle

 In the criminal justice system, the deployment of AI and other algorithmic decision-making tools tends to exacerbate discriminatory policing patterns that already disadvantage minorities.
-A 2019 National Institute of Standards and Technology (“NIST”) study of facial recognition tools—which are typically “AI-based”—found that the systems were up to 100 times more likely to return a false positive for a non-white person than for a white person.
+A 2019 National Institute of Standards and Technology (“NIST”) study of facial recognition tools—which are typically AI-based—found that the systems were up to 100 times more likely to return a false positive for a non-white person than for a white person.
 Specifically, NIST found that “for one-to-many matching, the team saw higher rates of false positives for African American females,” a finding that is “particularly important because the consequences could include false accusations.”
+A 2022 NIST study reaffirmed these discriminatory findings, even when the facial recognition system used high-quality photos for both the probe image and the images in the dataset.
 A separate study by Stanford University and MIT, which looked at three widely deployed commercial facial recognition tools, found an error rate of 34.7% for dark-skinned women compared to an error rate of 0.8% for light-skinned men.
-A review of Rekognition—an Amazon-owned facial recognition system marketed to law enforcement—revealed indications of racial bias and found that the system misidentified 28 members of U.S. Congress as convicted criminals.
-Similarly, AI and algorithmic decision-making tools used in pretrial dispositions, sentencing, and prison settings often yield inaccurate or biased results that perpetuate existing inequalities.
+Similarly, a review of Rekognition—an Amazon-owned facial recognition system marketed to law enforcement—revealed indications of racial bias and found that the system misidentified 28 members of U.S. Congress as convicted criminals.
+The same troubling racial and gender bias trends occur time and time again across AI and automated decision-making tools used in pretrial dispositions, sentencing, and prison settings often yield inaccurate or biased results that perpetuate existing inequalities.

 AI and Public Benefits